-PROGRAM STATUS 5.1.7 Encourage senior citizen indeperthrough the promotion of housing serior related to in-home care, meal promotion and counseling, and maintain a center that affords seniors opporture.
-Encourage senior citizen independence through the promotion of housing services related to in-home care, meal programs, and counseling, and maintain a senior center that affords seniors opportunities to live healthy, active, and productive lives in the City.
+PROGRAM STATUS PROGRAM 5.1.7 Encourage senior citizen independence through the promotion of housing services related to in-home care, meal programs, and counseling, and maintain a senior center that affords seniors opportunities to live healthy, active, and productive lives in the City.
 Complete The City provided \$26,900 in CDBG funds to Age Well Senior Services Home delivered meals program.
-The Mobile Meals program provides homedelivered meals to individuals who are homebound due to age, illness, or disability.
+The Mobile Meals program provides home-delivered meals to individuals who are homebound due to age, illness, or disability.
 The City also operates the Oasis Senior Center.
 Services include: A multi-purpose center owned and operated by the City of Newport Beach in partnership with the Friends of OASIS nonprofit dedicated to meeting needs of senior citizens and their families.
 Classes in art, health & fitness, music & dance, foreign languages, technology, enrichment, and much more.
 A state-of-the-art fitness center for those ages 50+ which provides a safe, comfortable, senior-friendly exercise environment for the active older adult including access to hire a personal trainer for individualized programs.
 Separate membership required to join.
+Regularly scheduled low-cost special events and socials such as luncheons, concerts, BBQs, a talent show and volunteer recognition.
+Travel department coordination of day and overnight trips.
+Curb-to-curb transportation program for residents of Newport Beach ages 60+ who are no longer driving to use for medical appointments, grocery shopping, banking, and to attend OASIS classes (fee required).
 Social services information and referral for seniors and their families dealing with a need for caregiver services, housing, transportation, work resources, legal matters, and more.
 Informational and supportive counseling is available to seniors and their family members on an individual basis.
 Various health resources and screenings for seniors, including flu shots, blood pressure, memory screenings, hearing screenings, and health insurance counseling services.
-Regularly scheduled support group meetings at the Center to help senior citizens and their families cope with stress, illness, life transitions, and crises.
-Lunch program for active and homebound senior citizens ages 60 and older that is funded by the federal government through the Older American Act.
+Regularly scheduled support group meetings at the Center to help senior citizens and their families cope with stress, illness, life transitions, and crises. • Lunch program for active and homebound senior citizens ages 60 and older that is funded by the federal government through the Older American Act .
 A donation is requested for meals, which are provided by Age Well Senior Services.